-The Board of Directors shall see to it that the Annual Accounts and the Management Report provide a true and fair view of the Company's equity, financial position and results of operations, in accordance with the law, as stipulated in article 5) of its Regulations.
+The Board of Directors ensures that the Annual Accounts and the Management Report provide a true and fair view of the Company's equity, financial position and results of operations, in accordance with the law, as stipulated in article 5) of its Regulations.

-The Board of Directors shall ensure that the Annual Accounts are presented in such a way that there are no grounds for qualifications by the company's Accounts Auditor, by taking into account all comments or recommendations that the Audit and Compliance Committee may have made previously in its report.
+The Board of Directors endeavours to present the Annual Accounts in such a way that there are no grounds for qualifications by the company's Accounts Auditor, by taking into account all comments or recommendations that the Audit and Compliance Committee may have made previously in its report.
 However, if the Board of Directors determines that it must stand by a contrary view, it shall publicly explain the content and extent of the discrepancy.

-As a committee delegated by the Board, the Audit and Compliance Committee is assigned certain competences that are effective mechanisms to ensure that the Annual Accounts prepared by the Board are drawn up in accordance with accounting standards, as set out in Article 8) of its Regulations:
+As a committee delegated by the Board, the Audit and Compliance Committee is assigned certain competences that are effective mechanisms to ensure that the Annual Accounts prepared by the Board are drawn up in accordance with accounting standards, as set out in Article 8 of its Regulations, the details of which can be consulted on section 2 of the Annual Activity Report of the Audit and Compliance Committee.